We put great importance to data protection and therefore use the data you provide to us with upmost care.

 The majority of public funding for energy efficiency within the EU is proposed in the building sector.
 The federal funds for energy efficiency in residential buildings added up to €97 million in 2019.
 A Smart Home System is one possibility to improve residential energy efficiency.

 A smart gateway, as an essential part of the system, connects the smart home with the outside world.
 This allows the mobile control of devices in the house from remote places, often through smartphones and microcontrollers.
 External systems and services can be used for better energy usage regulation.
-Furthermore, the system can be connected to the smart grid as well as electric charging infrastructure to enable better energy efficiency and billing plans, for example, according to peak-time energy consumption or renewable energy content.
+Furthermore, the system can be connected to the smart grid as well as electric charging infrastructure to enable better energy efficiency and billing plans, for example, according to peak-time energy consumption or renewable energy content (European Commission, 2019).